madshermansen/Gui-Practice/Password Holder/README.md

 - About

 After navigating to menu and clicking "About" opens a small gui containing information about the program
+- Password Generator

+Opens another program, The program that is opened is a Password Generator with options
 - Save as

 After navigating to menu and clicking save as a filedialog appears, the file selected or the file name will be